This is a brief introduction to who I am and what it is that I do.

 I'm originally from Cumbria but I moved to York in November 2015.
 I've been a musician for over 20 years.
 I have Distinctions in Piano Accordion (Grade 1), Pianoforte (Grade 3), Ukulele (Grade 3), and Acoustic Guitar (Grade 8).

 From 2011 to 2014 I was an international singer songwriter.
 I released more than 13 albums and even featured on iTunes' 'Best of' in 2012.
 I've turned down many record labels because I don't particularly enjoy performing - which is why I moved into teaching.
 I've written music for independent films, original plays, internet chat-shows, gaming podcasts and even books.
 I've been a member of the Registry of Guitar Tutors since 2014, plus I'm also a member of the Performer's Rights Society and the Ukulele Society of Great Britain.
-I have an enhanced DBS check and is a York Approved Tutor with the York Music Hub.
+I have an enhanced DBS check and I'm a York Approved Tutor with the York Music Hub.

 Learning an instrument requires hard work.
 Great musicians will have a natural ability but this is nothing compared to the hard work they constantly give to their craft.
 This is off-putting to a lot of people and 85% of students will not reach lesson 10.
 My first job is to get students passed lesson 10, to get them over the initial hurdles so the real enjoyment of learning an instrument can be had.